 DIVA-OFF NUMBER 3,000:

-Mercedes meets up with Rachel in the bathroom, and Rachel spills how what has been happening in New York has hurt her because it feels like she’s back in high school again.
+Mercedes meets up with Rachel in the bathroom, and Rachel spills how much what has been happening in New York has hurt her because it feels like she’s back in high school again.
 Mercedes admits that she feels the same way whenever producers tell her she won’t succeed.
-The two make up and try to cancel the vote, though it has already gone down -- and neither one is the supreme diva of the Glee Club.
+The two make up and try to cancel the vote, though it has already gone down–and neither one is the supreme diva of the glee club.
 They’re equal in everyone’s eyes.

 QUINN HAS LET GO OF HER PAST

 Puck and Quinn once again meet up in front of Finn’s jersey in the locker room, his other McKinley memorial.
-They wonder if he ever truly forgave them and decide he did, and that Rachel was his soulmate.
-Puck uses this as his in to convince Quinn of how they are meant to be and that they are one another’s soulmates.
+They wonder if he ever truly forgave them and decide he did–and that Rachel was his soulmate.
+Puck uses this as his in to convince Quinn of how they are meant to be, and are one another’s soul mates.
 He tells Quinn he still loves her, and he knows she feels the same way because he was the only guy she has ever been honest with.
-He tells her that if she tells him to stay, he will, and walks away.
-But then she chases after him and tells him to stay.
-The characters are likely not to come back again once the show officially moves to strictly New York episodes in two weeks, so this is a nice way to wrap up their long and complicated storyline from the last five seasons nicely.
+He tells he that if she tells him to stay, he will, and walks away.
+But then she chases after him–and tells him to stay.
+The characters are likely not to come back again once the show officially moves to strictly New York episodes in two weeks, so this is a nice way to wrap up their long and complicated story line from the last five seasons nicely.

 BRITTANY NEEDS TO GET HER GROOVE BACK:

 Brittany hates her new life as a mathematical genius, and just wants to go back to the high school days where she was with Santana, dancing and talking to her cat.
 In an effort to get her back into her groove, Santana proposes a reunion of the Unholy Trinity–complete with Cheerios uniforms–to perform “Toxic.”